ROCm/hipSPARSELt/docs/how-to/porting.rst

 .. _porting:

 **********************************************************************
- Porting from CUDA to hipSPARSELt
+Porting from NVIDIA CUDA to hipSPARSELt
 **********************************************************************

 The hipSPARSELt interface is compatible with cuSPARSELt APIs.
 Porting a CUDA application that